-

 Evolution

-I recently spent some time in India meeting clients and officials.
+Earlier this year I spent time in India meeting clients and officials.
 It had been some years since I had visited, and the evolution of the economy was visible immediately.
 Even something as simple as going through customs was an improved experience.
 Where in years gone by this might have taken hours, in 2024 I was through in 10 minutes.

 India’s investment in itself, particularly infrastructure like road and rail, was also obvious where I travelled.
 Congestion is still an issue, but it’s hard not to notice little positives everywhere you go.